Gross profit margin: What it is and how to improve yours

 How to improve gross profit margin

-Small business owners can take basic steps to strengthen their gross profit margins.
+You can take simple steps to improve your gross profit margin.

-You may need to update your prices as market conditions change.
-For instance, if a competing product is cut in price, you may need to change your own prices to prevent a dip in sales.
-Also think about improving your products or services to support higher pricing and improve margins.
+You might need to update your prices as market conditions change.
+If a competitor lowers their price, you may need to adjust yours to keep sales up.
+You can also improve your products or services to support higher prices and better margins.

 Your costs eat into your gross profit margin, so watch them closely.
-Find affordable suppliers and develop your relationships with them – you might get bulk discounts and better rates, improving your long-term costs.
+Find affordable suppliers and build good relationships – you might get bulk discounts and better rates, which can lower your long-term costs.

 Reduce waste and automate your processes – for example, by using accounting software – to cut costs and boost profit margins.
-For instance, effective inventory management can minimise excess stock, bringing down storage costs.
+Effective inventory management can also help you minimise excess stock and lower storage costs.

-Xero helps you stay top of your financial metrics as a small business owner.
-It makes it easier to follow your gross profit margin, and all business financial metrics, so you have more time to plan for your success.
+Xero helps you stay on top of your financial metrics as a small business owner.
+It makes it easy to track your gross profit margin and other key numbers, so you have more time to plan for success.

 Disclaimer